Europa Report

 Europa Report is a 2013 American science fiction film directed by Sebastián Cordero and written by Philip Gelatt.
 It stars Christian Camargo, Anamaria Marinca, Michael Nyqvist, Daniel Wu, Karolina Wydra, and Sharlto Copley.
 A found footage film, it recounts the fictional story of the first crewed mission to Europa, one of the four Galilean moons of Jupiter.
-Despite a disastrous technical failure that causes the loss of all communications with Earth, and a series of further crises, the crew continues its mission to Europa and finds mounting evidence of life on this Galilean moon of Jupiter.
+Despite a disastrous technical failure that causes the loss of all communications with Earth, and a series of further crises, the crew continues its mission to Europa and finds mounting evidence of life on the moon.

 Plot

 Dr. Samantha Unger, CEO of Europa Ventures, narrates the story of the Europa One mission.
-Six astronauts embark on a privately funded mission to Jupiter's moon Europa to find potential sources of life.
+Six astronauts embark on a privately funded mission to Jupiter's moon Europa in an attempt to find extraterrestrial life.
 The crew members are commander William Xu, pilot Rosa Dasque, chief science officer Daniel Luxembourg, marine biology science officer Katya Petrovna, junior engineer James Corrigan, and chief engineer Andrei Blok.

 After six months of mission time, a solar storm hits the ship, knocking out communication with mission control.
-Blok and Corrigan perform an extra-vehicular activity (EVA) to repair the system from outside, but an accident rips Blok's suit.
+Blok and Corrigan perform an extravehicular activity (EVA) to repair the system from outside, but an accident rips Blok's suit.
 While he is being guided back into the airlock, Blok notices that Corrigan's suit has been coated with hydrazine and he cannot enter the airlock or else he would contaminate the rest of the ship.
 Blok attempts to save Corrigan by taking him out of his suit, but he blacks out from a lack of oxygen.
-Knowing there is no hope for himself, Corrigan pushes Blok into the airlock, thus propelling himself away from the ship as it continues its journey to Europa.
+Knowing there is no hope for himself, Corrigan pushes Blok into the airlock, thus propelling himself away from the ship.
 Stranded, he dies in space; the crew continue with the mission, demoralized by Corrigan's death.

-After twenty months, the ship goes into orbit around Europa and its lunar lander lands safely on Europa, but misses its target zone.
+After twenty months, the ship goes into orbit around Europa.
+Its lander lands safely on Europa, but misses its target zone.
 The crew drills through the ice and releases a probe into the underlying sea.
-Blok, who is sleep-deprived and eliciting concern in the rest of the crew, sees a light outside the ship but he is unable to record it or otherwise convince the crew of its occurrence.
-The probe is struck by an unknown lighted object and contact with it is lost.
+Blok, who is sleep-deprived to the point of concerning the rest of the crew, sees a light outside the ship; he is unable to record it or otherwise convince the crew of its occurrence.
+The probe is struck by an unknown luminous object and contact with it is lost.